snsf-data/datastory_open_access_publications_monitoring_2022/README.md

 -   `Total Amount`: the total amount in CHF paid by the SNSF for APC.

--   `Payment Year`: the year when the payment tool place.
+-   `Payment Year`: the year when the payment took place.

--   `Payment Date`: the date when the payment tool place.
+-   `Payment Date`: the date when the payment took place.

 -   `Institution grid id`: the grid id of the institution (when available) to which the author requesting the APC funding was affiliated.